lesmadeit/bus-reservation/README.md

-A simple calculator app using Django and Bootstrap
+A simple bus revervation system using Django and Bootstrap